PLANT PRODUCTION BIOSECURITY SCHEME

 The Plant Production Biosecurity Scheme (PPBS) provides a framework to formalise and recognise work plant producers currently undertake to manage pests.
 It will help them identify, control, manage or avoid pest and biosecurity hazards in their nursery and production processes, protecting the producer, their customers, the environment and the New Zealand economy from the inadvertent introduction and dispersal of a pest.

-More about the Scheme and the PPBS Standard and myrtle rust specific module are available here
+More about the Scheme and the PPBS Standard can be found here